-This research study is covered by an insurance policy taken out by the University of Cape Town if your son suffers a bodily injury because you are taking part in the study.
-The insurer will pay for all reasonable medical costs required to treat your son's bodily injury, according to the SA Good Clinical Practice Guidelines 2006, which are based on the Association of the British Pharmaceutical Industry Guidelines.
-The insurer will pay without your son having to prove that the research was responsible for your bodily injury.
+This research study is covered by an insurance policy taken out by the University of Cape Town if your son suffers a bodily injury because he is taking part in the study.

+The insurer will pay for all reasonable medical costs required to treat your son's bodily injury, according to the SA Good Clinic§al Practice Guidelines 2006, which are based on the Association of the British Pharmaceutical Industry Guidelines.
+The insurer will pay without you having to prove that the research was responsible for your son's bodily injury.
 You may ask the study doctor for a copy of these guidelines.